bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/checkout-sdk-example.md

 The React app includes `.jsx` files which will not be resolved using the default webpack configuration in Cornerstone.
 Additionally, loaders must be registered for `.jsx` and `.scss` files.

-In `webpack.common.js`, add the following objects to the `rules` array:
+In `webpack.common.js`, add the following objects to the `rules` arraypr:

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">